garrettr/so.what.social/README.md

 ## TODO

+1. Better error handling.
+    Error - sometimes YQL returns null.
+This crashes the immediate function, FINISHED++ is never called.
+    There's a better way.
+2. I added `<a>` tags to the post <li>'s, giving them links back to the original asset (Tweet, Facebook page, etc).
+Problem: now the links created by linkify(), for example from a tweet, don't work.
+They appear to be overriden by the outer <li> link.

+## TO-DONE

 1. Incorporate more settings for easy customization without digging into the code.
     Ideas:
     1. URLs for feed-type icons.
 Perhaps a dictionary that matches with "type"
     2. Number of posts to show (total)
     3. Max. posts from any source
-2. There's a lot of repetitive code in Facebook/RSS right now.
-Think about it.
-3. Make the grey link boxes clickable - should take you to the original asset.
+2. Make the grey link boxes clickable - should take you to the original asset.
     Depends on original resource type, will have to build a URL (see earlier URL work in feedeater, esp. for Twitter).
-4. Better error handling.
-    Error - sometimes YQL returns null.
-This crashes the immediate function, FINISHED++ is never called.
-    There's a better way.
-5. The building of the <li> text (POST_ARRAY[COUNT][0]) is awkward and repetitive.
+3. The building of the <li> text (POST_ARRAY[COUNT][0]) is awkward and repetitive.
 Better way?
+    Wrote build_li function

 ## Notes about backend technology